malinlarsson/courses/r_programming/1611/Exercises/SelectedFns.md

 terms
 # Here: y ~ v1:v + v2:v + v3:v
 ```
-Write formulas describing the following relations of $y$:
+Write formulas describing the following relations of y:

 - depends on $var1$ and $var2$ but not on their interaction,
 - depends on *height* but without the constant term,
 - depends on interactions of 'a' with 'b' and 'a' with 'c' and 'a'
   with 'd' but without additive effects,
 - like above, but with additive effects of single variables,
 - like above, but without the constant term and without the additive
   effect of 'c'.

 <details>